aradenbaugh/radia/data/hg19/pseudoGenes/README.txt

 "select chrom,txStart,txEnd from wgEncodeGencodePseudoGeneV27lift37 where chrom = 'chrM'" > /path/to/radia/data/hg19/pseudoGenes/chrM_unsorted.bed
 "select chrom,txStart,txEnd from wgEncodeGencodePseudoGeneV27lift37 where chrom = 'chrM'" > /path/to/radia/data/hg19/pseudoGenes/chrMT_unsorted.bed

-# 2) delete the header line consisting of 'chrom txStart txEnd name' from each file
+# 2) delete the header line consisting of 'chrom txStart txEnd' from each file

 # 3) sort and gzip the files with commands like these: